Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 I did enjoy the fact that this is the first time Class 1-A has been on their own, but I didn’t like how the new villains mostly felt like rehashes or amalgamations of one or several previous villains and even heroes.
 Mummy’s bandages feel strangely similar to Cellophane’s tape and even Eraserhead’s binding cloth and Nine feels like a rebooted All For One that even the heroes point out on more than one occasion.

 The coolest new character is a guy known as Chimera, who is just a bunch of animal parts on one body.
-He has a wolf head, bird talon hands, and a lizard tale.
-His dread locks, brown trench-coat, and cigar smoking habits make him way cooler than he has any right to be, but even he seems to be a rearrangement of Suneater’s manifest quirk.
+He has a wolf head, bird talon hands, and a lizard tail.
+His dreadlocks, brown trench coat, and cigar smoking habits make him way cooler than he has any right to be, but even he seems to be a rearrangement of Suneater’s manifest quirk.
 The only character that isn’t like any like someone else is Slice, but her blade-like hair seems kind of lame in retrospect.

 Without spoiling too much, the last battle of Deku and Bakugo versus Nine is a little too familiar, as well.
 Many other anime titles come to mind, but what Deku does with his One-For-All quirk is similar to what happens with Goku’s Ultra Instinct technique in Dragon Ball Super.
 This powerful new ability is introduced in a film with seemingly no consequences that one of the main characters completely forgets about by the time the film is over.
 Anime films often feel like alternate universes compared to the anime or animated series they’re a part of.